Walterowuor/Walterowuor/README.md

-👾 Master Otto - The Code Alchemist
-Welcome to my digital lair, where I brew code potions with Python, C++, and Linux magic.
-I'm a hacker at heart, crafting tools to conquer networks, automate chaos, and make the terminal sing. 🚀
+💀 DarkRickOtto - Cyber Outlaw of the Void
+Burp I’m Master Otto, the slickest damn hacker in this neon-drenched multiverse, Buddy.
+I wield Python, Linux, and hacking tools like a spiked bat, cracking systems and rewriting reality with a flask in hand.
+This ain’t just code—it’s cyber warfare.
+Wubba lubba dub dub! 😎
-🛠️ My Tech Arsenal
+🛠️ My Hacking Arsenal

-🔥 Featured Projects

-NetworkSniffer: A Python-based packet sniffer for network diagnostics.
-Because packets don’t lie, but routers do.
-AutoSysAdmin: Bash scripts to automate Linux server setup.
-Who needs sleep when scripts do the work?
-WebHacker: A C++ web crawler for fun and profit.
-Spiders aren’t just for Halloween.
+🔥 Hacks That Pwn the Multiverse

+DarkPacketSlicer: Python sniffer that rips through network traffic like a hot knife.
+Packets fear me, Buddy.
+ChaosSysAdmin: Bash scripts to lock down Linux servers.
+Firewalls are my art, security’s my soul.
+ShadowWebScanner: Python script to hunt web vulns with nmap and dirsearch.
+The web’s just a playground, Buddy.

+⏰ My Hacking Grind

 📊 GitHub Stats

-🌐 Connect with Me
+🧠 Rick’s Daily Hack

+Updated daily via GitHub Actions—check back for more cyber wisdom!

+🌌 Hack Into My Dimension

-📩 Email: otto@hackerdomain.com
+📩 Email: otto@darkhacker.com
-🐦 X: @OttoTheHacker
+🐦 X: @DarkRickOtto
-💼 LinkedIn: Otto Hacker
+💼 LinkedIn: Otto Sanchez

-😎 Fun Fact
-I once debugged a 500-line Bash script at 3 AM with nothing but coffee and sheer willpower.
-What’s your coding war story?
-“Code is poetry, and I’m here to write epics.”
+🧬 Cyber Truth
+I once cracked a hash with Hashcat while my Kali rig was half-fried in a storm.
+Hacking’s a war, Buddy—every exploit’s a trophy.

+“Hacking’s just finding the universe’s weak spots, Buddy.
+Exploit ‘em.”